How to Retrieve Supported File Types Using GroupDocs.Merger for Java

 This method returns a list containing all the file types that GroupDocs.Merger supports.

-Next, iterate through each FileType object and print its extension:
+Next, iterate through each FileType object and print its extension.
+This is the part where we display supported extensions for developers or end‑users:

 for (FileType fileType : fileTypes) {